telerik/ajax-docs/controls/numerictextbox/client-side-programming/overview.md

 |get_editValue(), set_editValue()|string|Gets or sets the value of the input control as it is formatted when the control has focus.|
 |get_displayValue(), set_displayValue()|string|Gets or sets the value of the input control as it is formatted when the control does not have focus.|

->note In addition to the methods listed above, which are present in the client-side object for all the RadInput controls, the **RadDateInput** and **RadMaskedTextBox** have additional methods for getting the value.
-See [RadDateInput Client Object]({%slug input/client-side-programming/raddateinput-client-object%}) and [RadMaskedTextBox Client Object]({%slug input/client-side-programming/radmaskedtextbox-client-object%}) for details.
->

 ## Setting the invalid state of RadInput